SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 The references **should** be solved after the whole document has been parsed, by first making sure there are no [strongly connected components](https://en.wikipedia.org/wiki/Strongly_connected_component) in the definition graph and then substituting all references with their matching definition.

-Traversing the graph is done by finding a reference string and finding a maching definition.
+Traversing the graph is done by finding a reference string and finding a matching definition.
-This works because definitios are stored separate from the rest of the SKEMA and decause there are no nested definitions.
+This works because definitions are stored separate from the rest of the SKEMA and decause there are no nested definitions.

 When detecting strongly connected components `optional` elements should not be traversed.